 Of course, I'll explain the many health benefits of eating grass-fed beef as an animal-fat source.
 There are a number of intricacies involved here, but I'll try to keep this short and sweet.

 Food fats are made up of either saturated or unsaturated fats.
 Unsaturated fats can be either polyunsaturated or monounsaturated fats.
 We are going to focus on Omega-3 and Omega-6 polyunsaturated fats.

 These are also both EFA's (Essential Fatty Acids) that our bodies cannot produce from consuming other types of fats, so you can only get them by eating foods that contain them.

-Omega 3's are important to the diet as they promote normal growth and body function, all while guarding the body from diseases like cancer, arthritis, coronary heart disease, hypertension (high blood pressure), asthma, psychiatric disorders and autoimmune diseases.
+Omega 3's are important to the diet as they promote normal growth and body function, all while guarding the body against diseases like cancer, arthritis, coronary heart disease, hypertension (high blood pressure), asthma, psychiatric disorders, and autoimmune diseases.

 Benefits of a Balanced Omega-6 to Omega-3 Ratio

 Anthropologists have discovered that during the Paleolithic Age our ancestors consumed a diet that had an Omega-6 to Omega-3 ratio of 1:1.
 This is important to note because anthropologists also have discovered that there were very few diseases (mentioned above) during this time.

 In the 20th Century, we started heavily processing foods and adding cheap vegetable oils as a way to cut the cost of production.
 Because of this, the typical Westerner's diet is roughly a ratio of 20:1.